Rajeev-004/Web_Application_Penetration_Testing_Capturing_Plaintext_Credentials_with_Wireshark/README.md

 # Procedure
 # Steps
 1. Launch Wireshark and Start Capturing

     Open Wireshark in Kali Linux (or any OS with Wireshark installed).

     Select the active network interface (e.g., eth0 for wired, wlan0 for Wi-Fi).

     Start capturing live traffic.

     To focus on login requests, apply the following filter in Wireshark:

---http.request.method == "POST"--
+        http.request.method == "POST"

 This filter ensures only HTTP POST requests (commonly used in login forms) are displayed.

 2. Visit the Login Page and Enter Credentials